tomtjes/hugo-anatole-wiki/2️⃣-Advanced-Configuration.md

 ```
 ## Plausible Analytics

 To use Plausible Analytics, include the following section and change the domain to your site's domain.
-If you self-host Plausible, you can optionally specify the URL of your own instance.
+If you self-host Plausible, you can optionally specify the URL of your instance.

 ```toml
 [params.plausibleAnalytics]